-In one case, the Complainant filed a Formal Grievance Complaint and requested resolution through a Informal/Conciliation Resolution Process.
-The Respondent declined to participate in a Conciliation Resolution and the Complainant withdrew their Formal Grievance Complaint.
-Four other cases were resolved through IR/C, which included a total of 8 persons signing voluntary agreements which were approved by the Title IX Coordinator.
+In all three cases, the Complainants filed a Formal Grievance Complaint and requested resolution through the Informal/Conciliation Resolution Process.
+The Respondents each agreed to participate in a Conciliation Resolution.
+All three cases were resolved through IR/C. Each party involved in the three cases signed the resulting voluntary agreements which were approved by the Title IX Coordinator.